deadfry42/gatchaterraria/README.md

 patch notes:

+version 1.1.3 -> various changes:
+- Simple notification when EoW/BoC is killed for the first time
+- Remove Travelling merchant's ability to sell weapons (still wip)
+- Remove weapons from shadow orbs & crimson hearts
+- Made abigails flower unobtainable
+- Made water bolt unobtainable
+- Several organisation changes
+- Added seperate workshop description

+version 1.1.2 -> bug fixes
-version 1.1.1 -> minor tweaks, such as lowering the price. version 1.1.0 -> various changes: (scope creep is crazy)
+version 1.1.1 -> minor tweaks, such as lowering the price.
+version 1.1.0 -> various changes: (scope creep is crazy)
 - Many ways to get a lower price and/or a good deal
 - Imposing restrictions to try to make weapons stay in your inventory